Last Updated on February 21, 2024

-The Reality: Statistically Speaking, Paris Remains Quite Safe
+Statistically Speaking, Paris Remains Very Safe

 According to French government statistics, even when taking into account deaths from terrorist attacks, the homicide rate in Paris per 1,000 inhabitants between 2015 and 2017 was only 0.019 (0.014 if you exclude the attacks).

 And while the US State Department website advises that tourists remain aware of their surroundings and exercise caution due to potential terrorist threats, take note: they don’t recommend cancelling your trip or avoiding the city.

 My conclusion?
 Yes, there are some risks that can’t be denied.
 Most large metropolitan cities, including London and New York, carry similar risks in our globalized world.
 Should you avoid setting foot in these places altogether?

-Pickpocketing is the Most Common Crime Affecting Tourists
+Pickpocketing is the Most Common Crime Affecting Tourists in Paris

 I’ve talked about the unlikelihood of tourists becoming victims of violent crime in Paris.
 However, this doesn’t mean that you don’t risk being targeted for petty street crimes that can still make your trip a nightmare.

 How to Avoid Pickpockets in Paris?

 Pickpockets operate in predictable and often highly organized ways, targeting tourists in crowded and popular areas.
 Often, they get away with your wallet or purse so quickly that you barely feel a thing.
-To keep this from happening, take these steps:

-- In any crowded place (busy lines, congested metro cars, open spaces full of tourists snapping photos), take extra care with your belongings.
+To keep this from happening, take these steps:In any crowded place (busy lines, congested metro cars, open spaces full of tourists snapping photos), take extra care with your belongings.

 It’s best to carry a bag or purse that you can wear crisscrossed around your chest, with pockets and valuables hugged to your front and in plain view.
 If you wear a backpack, don’t leave wallets, cash, passports or other valuable items in the front compartments.

-- Only bring as much cash as you’ll likely need for the day, and maybe even less.
+Only bring as much cash as you’ll likely need for the day, and maybe even less.
 100 Euros or so is a good limit to aim for.
 Traveler’s checks can easily be exchanged for Euros at the American Express office on Rue Scribe (Metro: Opera).

-- If you must carry larger amounts of cash, consider wearing a money belt.
+If you must carry larger amounts of cash, consider wearing a money belt.

-- It’s always preferable to leave passports, large amounts of cash and other valuables in a hotel safe, if possible.
+It’s always preferable to leave passports, large amounts of cash and other valuables in a hotel safe, if possible.

-- Never leave your bags or suitcases unguarded, even for a minute or two.
+Never leave your bags or suitcases unattended, even for a minute or two.
 Not only do you run the risk of them being swiped up by thieves between two blinks of an eye: they can also be legally confiscated and destroyed by security forces, under current safety regulations in public spaces.